DrGabor/FPFH_Coarse_Alignment/README.md

 To run the program, change the input file names in the reLocalizer.cpp, and the resulting transformation is stored in coarse_results.txt.

-To visualize the results properly, the matlab file Untitled11.m is provided.
+To visualize the results properly, the matlab file plot_result.m is provided.

 It should be noted that this project is similar with the project of LiDAR/RoPSMatcher, where RoPSMatcher uses RoPS descriptor instead of FPFH descriptor, and the transformation estimators are different.
 I am not sure which one is better in the general sense, thus both of them are recommanded.